chungyc/site-blog/site/posts/2024/01/large-language-models.markdown

 I am not too worried about machines taking over everything any time soon, but the sophistication of large language models does make me wonder about our own intelligence.
-A large part of machine learning is basically curve fitting, albeit very sophisticated curve fitting.
+A large part of machine learning is basically curve fitting, albeit highly sophisticated curve fitting.
 Does this have implications for what many things we consider intelligence in ourselves are?
-Are they mostly a similar sort of highly sophisticated curve fitting instead of any sort of conscious thinking?
+Are they mostly a similar sort of curve fitting instead of any sort of conscious thinking?
-Or is even conscious thinking ultimately a highly advanced form of curve fitting?
+Or is even conscious thinking ultimately an incredibly advanced form of curve fitting?

 [Bard]: https://bard.google.com/
 [ChatGPT]: https://chat.openai.com/